Town calls for hefty fine, jail time for barking dog owners

-A New Jersey town is revising an ordinance that could result in hefty fines and even jail time for owners of barking dogs.
+A New Jersey town is putting some bite in an ordinance that could result in hefty fines and even jail time for owners of barking dogs.

 Saddle River Borough Administrator Jerry Giaimis says there was one incident in particular that prompted the change.
 He says he couldn't elaborate on what the incident was.